Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Basics and notations

 Then

 \end{lemma} \begin{proof} See \cite{Spe83}. \end{proof} If $(X_a)_{a\in A}$ is a family of random variables, we can define for a subset $B$ of $A$

-The quantity $m_b((X_b)_{b\in B})$ (resp. $\kappa_B((X_b)_{b\in B})$) is the joint moment (resp. cumulant) of the family of random variables $(X_a)_{a\in A}$.
-The previous Lemma \ref{Lemma52} translates in the following property for the cumulant.
-If there is a partition $\I$ with at least two cells such that the random variables $X_i$ and $X_j$ are independent whenever $[i]_\I\neq [j]_\I$, then the joint cumulant of the family $(X_a)_{a\in A}$ is zero.\jump
+The quantity $m_B((X_b)_{b\in B})$ (resp. $\kappa_B((X_b)_{b\in B})$) is the joint moment (resp. cumulant) of the family of random variables $(X_b)_{b\in B}$.
+The previous Lemma \ref{Lemmater52} translates in the following property for the cumulant.
+If there is a partition $\I$ with at least two cells, such that the collection of random variables $(X_i)_{i\in I}$ for $I\in\I$ are mutually independent, then the joint cumulant of the family $(X_a)_{a\in A}$ is zero.\jump